boxysean/Flux360/README.md

      \___  /   |_______ \______/ /___/\  \/______  /\_____  / \_____  /
          \/            \/              \_/       \/       \/        \/

 A modern photobooth for your DIY auction.
+[See it in action!!!](https://www.youtube.com/watch?v=wkyxipeaRLw)

 Installation Instructions
 -------------------------